Michael McDowell (racing driver): Grand-Am

-McDowell returned to the series for the 2012 24 Hours of Daytona, driving for Michael Shank Racing with drivers Jorge Goncalvez, Felipe Nasr, and Gastavo Yacamán.
+McDowell returned to the series for the 2012 24 Hours of Daytona, driving for Michael Shank Racing with drivers Jorge Goncalvez, Felipe Nasr, and Gustavo Yacamán.
 The four drivers would end up finishing third.

 ARCA

 ARCA RE/MAX Series owner Eddie Sharp put McDowell behind the wheel of his No. 2 Dodge for five races of the 2006 season, starting with the Governor's Cup 200 at the Milwaukee Mile, where he scored a 34th-place finish.
 McDowell finished in sixth place at Salem, fifth at Talladega, and fourth at Iowa.

 McDowell returned to ESR to run the full schedule for Rookie of the Year honors in 2007.
-McDowell was involved in controversy at Toledo Speedway when his ESR teammate, Ken Butler III spun him late in the race.
+McDowell was involved in controversy at Toledo Speedway when his ESR teammate, Ken Butler III, spun him late in the race.
 Butler would take his first win while McDowell would rally for a top ten finish.
 McDowell got his first stock car win at Kentucky Speedway.
 He followed that up with wins at Pocono, Chicagoland, and the season finale at Toledo.
 Although McDowell was in contention for the ARCA Re/Max Series championship all season, he was unable to pose a serious threat to Frank Kimmel for Kimmel's ninth championship.
 McDowell scored a second-place finish in the points along with Rookie of the Year honors, as well as scoring nine pole positions during the season.
 As McDowell moved to NASCAR, his ESR ride was taken over by former Formula One driver Scott Speed.